developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Ethernet Configuration

-This Managed Configuration group allows an Administrator using an EMM to configure the operation of the Ethernet Adapter on a Zebra Android device.
+This Managed Configuration group allows an Administrator using an EMM to configure the operation of the Ethernet adapter on a Zebra Android device.

 ### Ethernet Configuration - Power

-This Managed Configuration allows an Administrator using an EMM to configure the Power State of the Ethernet Adapter.
+This Managed Configuration allows an Administrator using an EMM to configure the Power State of the Ethernet adapter.

-A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.
+A given device might or might not support an Ethernet adapter.
+An attempt to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Ethernet Configuration - Use Proxy Server

-This Managed Configuration allows an Administrator using an EMM to configure whether a Proxy Server should be used to access the Internet from the network accessed via the the Ethernet Adapter.
+This Managed Configuration allows an Administrator using an EMM to configure whether a Proxy Server should be used to access the Internet from the network accessed through the Ethernet adapter.

 When specifying that a Proxy Server is to be used, it is generally best practice to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.
+A given device might or might not support an Ethernet adapter.
+An attempt to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Ethernet Configuration - Proxy Server

-This Managed Configuration allows an Administrator using an EMM to configure the Proxy Server used to access the Internet from the network accessed via the the Ethernet Adapter.
+This Managed Configuration allows an Administrator using an EMM to configure the Proxy Server used to access the Internet from the network accessed through the Ethernet adapter.

 While it is not mandatory, it is generally best practice to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.
+A given device might or might not support an Ethernet adapter.
+An attempt to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Ethernet Configuration - Proxy Server Port

-This Managed Configuration allows an Administrator using an EMM to configure the Port that is used to reach the Proxy Server to access the Internet from the network accessed via the the Ethernet Adapter.
+This Managed Configuration allows an Administrator using an EMM to configure the Port that is used to reach the Proxy Server to access the Internet from the network accessed through the Ethernet adapter.

 While it is not mandatory, it is generally best practice to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.
+A given device might or might not support an Ethernet adapter.
+An attempt to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Ethernet Configuration - Proxy Server Bypass List

-This Managed Configuration allows an Administrator using an EMM to configure the Proxy Server Bypass List which specifies addresses that should bypass the Proxy Server used to access the Internet from the network accessed via the the Ethernet Adapter.
+This Managed Configuration allows an Administrator using an EMM to configure the Proxy Server Bypass List which specifies addresses that should bypass the Proxy Server used to access the Internet from the network accessed through the Ethernet adapter.

 While it is not mandatory, it is generally best practice to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.

-A given device may or may not support an Ethernet Adapter.
-An attempt to configure the Ethernet Adapter on a device that does not have one results in an error.
+A given device might or might not support an Ethernet adapter.
+An attempt to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Ethernet Configuration - IP Address Type